WHY WOMEN ARTISTS STILL CASH IN LESS

 This means that women didn’t fully participate in the commercial art world until fairly recently.
 So, it’s no surprise that the historical market, which informs today’s auctions, skews heavily towards males.

-One study of 1.5 million auction transactions found that works by women sell for 47% less than similar works by men
+A 2017 study of 1.5 million auction transactions found that works by women sold for 47% less than similar works by men.
+That figure is from nearly a decade ago and while the market has grown since then, the revenue gap hasn't closed.
+It's just moved.

 4. Gatekeepers still skew male